Gorilla Trekking Regions in Uganda

-It lies on the eastern side of Bwindi Impenetrable National Park.it can be accessed through Buhoma or Kabale.
-It has 4 habituated gorilla groups.
+Lies on the eastern side of Bwindi Impenetrable National Park.it can be accessed through Buhoma or Kabale.
+Has 4 habituated gorilla groups.
 It has a strong touch an experience of ecotourism because the area is still undisturbed and less crowded.
 It was open for gorilla tracking in 2018.

 It is made of 14 members, it is the most peaceful group in this sector.
 It has 4 silverbacks.
 This group is also known for organizing family meetings and gatherings.
 It previously had over 24 individuals but split up because of power struggles.